Last Updated on 17 February, 2021 by Veronica

 Route 66 Start Signal

-This point has changed over time, but it initially began leaving from Jackson Blvd. and Michigan Ave.
-However, in 1955 they changed Jackson Blvd’s direction.
-And Adams St became the main avenue with East-West direction.
 Still, they kept the starting point on Jackson Blvd. with Lake Shore Drive.
 Therefore, it is more of a formality than anything else since Route 66 has never actually started from this point.

 Lou Mitchell’s

 Lou Mitchell’s is a Route 66 classic.
-It is the place where travelers come to eat breakfast before starting Route 66.
+It is where travelers come to eat breakfast before starting Route 66.
 It has been open since 1926 and is crucial to visit when traveling on Route 66.

 Pizzeria One

-Known as “The City of Spires,” for many churches it has in the area with pointed spires.
-This city has been featured in well-known films such as “The Blues Brothers,” “Natural Born Killers,” and “Public Enemies,” as well as in series such as “Prison Break.”
-When you get to Joliet, you cannot miss these sites.
+Known as “The City of Spires,” it has pointed spires in the area for many churches.
+In addition, this city on Route 66 has been featured in well-known films such as “The Blues Brothers,” “Natural Born Killers,” and “Public Enemies,” as well as in series such as “Prison Break.”

 Joliet Area Historical Museum and Route 66 Welcome Center